-Category: pointed

-Divisions: Solid, tabby, silver/smoke, solid and white, tabby and white, silver/smoke and white (mitted, bicolour and van patterns for the particolor divisions)

-Colours: all pointed colours
+Category: pointed Divisions: all except amber (mitted, bicolour and van patterns for the particolor divisions) Colours: all pointed colours

 NB: The van patterned Ragdoll is allowed in new colour (NC) only.
 The new colours are eligible to be shown in LOOF sanctioned shows but do not earn title certificates nor take part in the Best in Show.
 They are judged and can earn an excellent if the subject presented is of sufficient merit.